 Competencies Competency Framework What are they?
 Knowledge, skills, ability, behaviour, attitude A structure that sets out and defines competencies What are they for?
-As performance indicators, and reflect expected level of performance from employees Support talent strategy and guide practices for recruitment, talent development, and performance management How will they be used?
-As basis to develop job requirements, and criteria for progression As the guide to identify high-potential employees, and as criteria to identify workforce competency gaps for early actions Structure Can be structured by: - Grade Position level Leadership role Examples of competency category - Functional Business Leadership People Digital Ethics, integrity and professional
+As performance indicators, and reflect expected level of performance from employees Support talent strategy and guide practices recruitment, talent development, and performance management How will they be used?
+As basis to develop job requirements, and criteria for progression As the guide to identify high-potential employees, and as criteria to identify workforce competency gaps for early actions Structure Can be structured by: - Grade Position level Leadership role Examples of competency category - Technical Business Digital Leadership People Ethics, integrity, and professional